A CREATIVE IDEA FEATURE: TRIED AND TESTED BY WOMEN LIKE YOU, FOR WOMEN LIKE YOU

 MEET CHERI FROM NORTH CAROLINA!

-Today I’m interviewing Cheri Kulhawick from Rowan Christian Assembly (Granite Quarry, NC), over 2000 miles away from me!
+Today I’m interviewing Cheri Kulhawick from a church in Granite Quarry, NC, over 2000 miles away from me!

 Cheri and her husband Leo moved to North Carolina in 2016 from Ohio.
 She has 3 grown daughters and a son-in-law, who all made the move with them.

-Rowan Christian Assembly has 150-200 worshipers on a Sunday.
+Her church has 150 worshipers on a Sunday.
 While Cheri is a part-time secretary at her church, this featured program is completely a volunteer venture.

 A PAINT PARTY FOR WOMEN’S MINISTRY